 The Group's employees have accumulated extensive experience in the PRC pharmaceutical industry.
-To leverage on our knowledge in the industry, our Group has also introduced internal best practices and measures to enhance our performance working with our suppliers and further our performance as a result.
+To leverage on our knowledge in the industry, our Group has also introduced internal best practices and measures to enhance our performance working with our suppliers and further our performance.